w7978708wen/Supply-Chain-Repository/README.md

 <h2>Overview:</h2>

-In  E x c e l, I created a workbook (file typically available upon request) to streamline supply chain management :
+In  E x c e l, I created a workbook (file typically available upon request) to streamline supply chain management.
+Here is a brief overview of each sheet before looking into each in greater depth.
+<br></br>
 Sheet 1.
 ABCD Classification:

 Given the profit per unit and units sold for each SKU/item, the item is classified as "A", "B", "C", or "D" based on "Sales Ranking" and "Total Profit Ranking" metrices.

 The SKU/item that are classified as "D" in both categories are recommended to be discontinued.

+<br></br>
+Sheet 2: Pivot Table - SKU Profits:

+I categorized the products by "Total Profit Ranking".
+I also sorted the "Average Profit Per Unit" column in ascending order to get a quick view of which products have the lowest "Average Profit Per Unit" and should be recommended for discontinuation.

+<br></br>
-Sheet 2.
+Sheet 3.
 Re-Order Point & VLOOKUP:

-Given the beginning & current stock counts and the re-order point for each SKU/item, the current stock count is calculated which further determines whether determine it needs to be re-ordered.

-The XLOOKUP function is used here to efficiently match each SKU with its corresponding current inventory count.
+This sheet determines whether each SKU/item needs to be re-ordered based on the current stock count.

+<br></br>
 <H2>Sheet 1.
 ABCD Classification:</H2>

 Here is a snippet of how the sheet looks: